RZulfikri/react-native-awesome-component/doc/custom-alert.md

 //ICustomAlertConfiguration (Alert options object) ICustomAlertConfiguration = {
   type: AlertType, // success | info | error. if value undefined it will show alert without top image / icon
+  iconType: undefined, // it use to replace current alert icon type
+  iconName: undefined, // it use to replace current alert icon name
+  iconSize: undefined, // it use to replace current alert icon size
+  iconStyle: {}, // it use to replace current alert icon style
   imgError: undefined, // image path (require(./)). if value undefined it will show default success icon
   imgSuccess: undefined. // image path (require(./)). if value undefined it will show default info icon
   imgInfo: undefined, // image path (require(./)). if value undefined it will show default error icon